vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Saturday` ⚡⚡⚡
+Have a amazing `Sunday` ⚡⚡⚡

-Did you know Today on `29th August`
+Did you know Today on `30th August`
 ```
-“The U.S.S.R. tested their first atomic bomb.”
-(Year: 1949)
+“East Timor residents voted to secede from Indonesia.”
+(Year: 1999)
 ```